-In December 2014, it received unanimous approval from the College Senate.
-Through its institutional goals and objectives, the Plan exemplifies the college's mission, vision and values with emphasis on student success, student learning and institutional effectiveness.
-In 2016, President Isekenegbe reformulated the Strategic Planning and Assessment (SPA) Committee as the Institutional Effectiveness Committee (Gold Standard Committee), to monitor and chart institutional progress towards achieving the goals set forth in our Strategic Plan.

-The work of the Gold Standard Committee is included as the part of the College's Institutional Planning and Assessment Framework, which outlines planning, budgeting and assessment at all levels and guides the College in aligning all efforts towards accomplishing its stated mission.
+In December 2014, the Strategic Plan received unanimous approval from the College Senate.
+Through its institutional goals and objectives, the Plan exemplifies the College's mission, vision and values with emphasis on student success, student learning and institutional effectiveness.
+In 2016, the president reformulated the Strategic Planning and Assessment (SPA) Committee as the Institutional Effectiveness Committee (Gold Standard Committee) to monitor and chart institutional progress towards achieving the goals set forth in our Strategic Plan.
+(See Strategic Plan Progress Report.)
+The College's Institutional Planning and Assessment Framework outlines planning, budgeting and assessment at all levels and guides the College in aligning all efforts towards accomplishing its stated mission.